ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 The Update message is used by the TAM to install and/or delete one or more Trusted Components via the TEEP Agent.
-It can also be used to pass a successful Attestation Report back to the TEEP Agent when the TAM is configured as an intermediary between the TEEP Agent and a Verifier, as shown in the figure below, where the Attestation Result passed back to the Attester can be used as a so-called "passport" (see section 5.1 of {{RFC9334}}) that can be presented to other Relying Parties.
+It can also be used to pass a successful Attestation Report back to the TEEP Agent when the TAM is configured as an intermediary between the TEEP Agent and a Verifier, as shown in {{fig-arch}}, where the Attestation Result passed back to the Attester can be used as a so-called "passport" (see Section 5.1 of {{RFC9334}}) that can be presented to other Relying Parties.

 ~~~~